kaiyuanshe/open-hackathon/README.md

 	2. Then add your personal info to backend/template_constants.py and rename template_constants.py to constants.py

 	3. If you want to install the mysql server and want this server to be the data layer, then you need to run the database_init.py file with sudo.
+And if you want your mysql server can be accessed by other host, you shall config the mysql server.

 ====================================================================================
 cloudvm: